 2. There’s a pervasive limit and aversion to using leverage.
 Meaning, a wise investor might choose to buy shares of Walmart, a low-risk, low-volatility stock … and simply leverage their investment (using “margin,” or borrowed money), in order to earn a higher return.

 But get this: Most investors are scared of using leverage.
 It’s like a “four-letter word” to most folks.
 So, instead of using leverage on a low-volatility stock … many investors choose to buy shares of a higher risk, high-volatility stock.
 And that leads to more demand for high-volatility stocks (which causes overpricing) and less demand for low-volatility stocks (which causes underpricing).

 3. Finally, an even more interesting explanation for many novice investors flocking to high-volatility stocks, even though the academic literature is clear on low-volatility stocks being a better long-term choice: the “lottery ticket” effect.

 In the words of Larry Swedroe, a foremost expert on factor investing (and one of my favorite authors):

 In the real world, there are investors with a “taste,” or preference, for lottery-like investments.
 This leads them to “irrationally” invest in high-volatility stocks (which have lottery-like distributions) despite their poor returns.
 They pay a premium to gamble.
 Among the stocks that fall into the “lottery ticket” category are IPOs, small-cap growth stocks that are not profitable, penny stocks and stocks in bankruptcy.

 That explains Robinhood investors piling into Hertz stock post-bankruptcy, as well as plenty of other examples.

 But we don’t need to treat investing like a lottery.
-If we simply stay disciplined and buy high-ranking Green Zone stocks — which display market-beating momentum — and avoid those “high-beta bombs,” we’ll do far better.
+If we simply stay disciplined and buy high-ranking Power Stocks — which display market-beating momentum — and avoid those “high-beta bombs,” we’ll do far better.